 When I first started sewing plackets – I thought the standard version was a tad cumbersome, so I decided to come up with my own way, the ‘easier way’ if you like.
-I think it’s a little easier than the standard version included in the Banksia instruction booklet- and i still use it a lot, because i just like it :) It’s not included in the instruction booklet , but I wanted to share it because I think you will like it too!
+I think it’s a little easier than the standard version included in the Banksia instruction booklet- and I still use it a lot, because I just like it :) It’s not included in the instruction booklet, but I wanted to share it because I think you will like it too!

 The most important thing about plackets is going slowly and preparing.
-If you haven’t done your basting yet – you here’s the post from last week.
+If you haven’t done your basting yet – here’s the post from last week.

 First, we’ll iron the interfacing to the wrong side of the fabric (the left picture shows the right side of the placket, and the right shows the interfacing ironed to the wrong side).
 I like to use very very lightweight fusible.
 I feel like interfacing is really important as it adds a lot of stability to the placket and the buttonholes.